ctfs/write-ups/tinyctf-2014/test-flag-please-ignore/README.md

 34
 ```

-# Well, that's not a hash length I know of...hmmm, what is it in ascii?
+That's not a hash length I know of...hmmm, what is it in ascii?

 ```bash
 python -c "print '666c61677b68656c6c6f5f776f726c647d'.decode('hex')"